cbourke/ComputerScienceI/hacks/hack10.0/readme.md

 # Instructions

+-   For all exercises you may assume that no file has any lines longer than 2000 characters.
+You may not make any assumptions about the content of the file(s) or the number of lines in a file.

 -   For the exercises, place all your function prototypes into a file named `file_utils.h` and and their definitions in a file named `file_utils.c`.
 In addition, you'll want to create a